18 Facebook Marketplace Scams and How to Avoid Becoming a Victim

 2. Bait-and-switch items

 Fraudsters will advertise what you’re looking for at a great price.
-When you inquire about the product, it’s suddenly “unavailable” but a higher-priced product is offered as a replacement.
+When you inquire about the product, it’s suddenly “unavailable,” but a higher-priced replacement is offered.

 3. Asking to be paid in gift cards